koen-dejonghe/deep-learning-scala/README.md

 #### Forward pass
 The training set is forwarded to the input actor.
 The input actor takes a random sample of size `miniBatchSize` from the training set, and forwards it to the first gate (which is supposed to be a linear gate).
-The activation of the gate is forwarded to the next gate.
+The activation of this gate is forwarded to the next gate.
 In this example this is a RELU non-linearity.
 The RELU gate then forwards its activation to the next gate, again a linearity.
 And so on, until the output gate is reached.
 The output gate calculates the cost and the derivative of the cost using the provided cost function.